Bites: FOB Kitchen takes over Juhu space, Oaktown Spice kombucha workshops, Gather pours 'Cocktails for Change'

 DRINKS FOR GOOD Gather in Berkeley announced a new adjunct to their beverage menu this month that will make you feel good about ordering another drink with dinner.
 Cocktails for Change is a seasonal offering of four craft drinks (priced at $13 each); all proceeds from each cocktail benefit a specific non-profit organization.
 The Cocktails for Change menu currently features The Resistance!, a mezcal based drink with citrus and lavender syrup, supporting Inequality Media; The Lorax, made with cachaça, lime and prickly pear, supporting the National Forest Foundation; Camino Real, a cilantro-infused tequila drink with lime, agave, golden balsamic and chili oil, supporting Centro Legal de la Raza; and Fault & Fractured, a low ABV cocktail made with oloroso sherry, Pür Spirits amaro, Cocchi Americano, lemon juice and soda water, supporting Food & Water Watch.
 Gather, 2200 Oxford St. (between Kittredge and Addison), Berkeley

-KEEPING CONSCIOUS Speaking of dining for a good cause, Sunday Suppers has been on hiatus but is set to return in March.
+[Updated Feb.
+28] KEEPING CONSCIOUS Speaking of dining for a good cause, Sunday Suppers is on an indefinite hiatus.
 The four-year-old fundraising dinner series was started by restaurateur Charlie Hallowell, who is currently in the midst of a sexual misconduct scandal.
-Last month, Lauren Gries, Sunday Suppers event coordinator confirmed that the dinner series was cutting ties with its founder, writing “we will not be holding the series in its current form with Charlie Hallowell at the helm.”
-The dinner in March will be a collaboration with Chez Panisse to benefit The Conscious Kitchen, a Sausalito-based nonprofit that works with schools to serve fresh, local, seasonal and non-GMO meals that are prepared on site and produce zero waste.
-Tickets are $100 and include a multi-course, prix-fixe meal and wine.
-Although there are two seatings, tickets are currently only available for the 8 p.m. seating on March 11.
+Last month, Lauren Greis, Sunday Suppers event coordinator confirmed that the dinner series was cutting ties with its founder, writing “we will not be holding the series in its current form with Charlie Hallowell at the helm.”
+The Jan.
+21 dinner was rescheduled for March, and its previously scheduled March and May event.
+The rescheduled dinner with Chez Panisse will take place on March 11 and will benefit The Conscious Kitchen, a Sausalito-based nonprofit that works with schools to serve fresh, local, seasonal and non-GMO meals that are prepared on site and produce zero waste.
+Tickets to A Fundraiser for the Conscious Kitchen at Chez Panisse are $100 and include a multi-course, prix-fixe meal and wine.
+Although there are two seatings, tickets are currently only available for the 8 p.m. seating.
 Chez Panisse, 1517 Shattuck Ave. (at Vine), Berkeley

 BERKELEY RUSH Colorado “meals-in-a-bowl” chain Rush Bowls just signed a deal last week for a new franchise location in Berkeley.
-Rush Bowls will be owned and operated by Bay Area resident, Kenny Noori.
+Rush Bowls will be owned and operated by Bay Area resident Kenny Noori.
 Rush Bowls offers menu items like bowls of fresh fruit and frozen yogurt or açaí topped with granola and honey and smoothies, made with fruit and vegetables.
 Noori will open the one Rush Bowls in Berkeley for now, but eventually plans to open eight to ten more locations throughout the Bay Area.
 Rush Bowls will be at 1935 Addison St. (between Milvia and MLK), Berkeley